wimpysworld/rolling-rhino/README.md

   [+] INFO: Ubuntu 20.04 LTS detected.
   [+] INFO: Detected ubuntu-desktop.
   [+] INFO: No PPAs detected, this is good."
-  [*] WARNING: PPAs detected, you're reponisble for taking care of PPA migrations in the future.
   [+] INFO: All checks passed.
 Are you sure want to start tracking the devel series?
 [Y/N]
 ```